An important aspect

-However, average concentrations "smooth" the data and
+Long-term average concentrations obscure the data and treat all

-values, calculating an average concentration index, using many
+studies, calculating an average concentration index, using many

 hourly average concentrations, is an inappropriate approach for